RubyLearning/blog/content/post/2010/12/21/being-awesome-with-the-mongodb-ruby-driver.md

 ---
-title: Being Awesome with the MongoDB Ruby Driver
 author: Ethan Gunderson
-date: 2010-12-21
-layout: post
-permalink: /2010/12/21/being-awesome-with-the-mongodb-ruby-driver/
-thesis_description:
-  - Ethan Gunderson shows how easy it is to use the MongoDB Ruby driver and builds some of the common queries you would find in a common blog.
-thesis_keywords:
-  - MongoDB,MongoDB Ruby Driver, Programming,Ruby programming
-topsy_short_url:
-  -
 categories:
 - Beginners
 - Ruby
 - Ruby Masters
+date: 2010-12-21
+layout: post
+permalink: /2010/12/21/being-awesome-with-the-mongodb-ruby-driver/
 tags:
 - MongoDB
 - MongoDB Ruby Driver
 - programming
 - ruby programming
+thesis_description:
+- Ethan Gunderson shows how easy it is to use the MongoDB Ruby driver and builds some of the common queries you would find in a common blog.
+thesis_keywords:
+- MongoDB,MongoDB Ruby Driver, Programming,Ruby programming
+title: Being Awesome with the MongoDB Ruby Driver
+topsy_short_url:
+- null
 ---

 <div>
   <h3>
     Being Awesome with the MongoDB Ruby Driver